aurabx/harmony-agent/README.md

 [![Rust](https://img.shields.io/badge/rust-1.75%2B-orange.svg)](https://www.rust-lang.org/)

 A cross-platform WireGuard network agent for managing VPN tunnels on behalf of applications.
 Built with Rust for security, performance, and reliability.

+This is a core part of the Harmony system, providing connectivity between Harmony instances.
+See [https://runbeam.io](https://runbeam.io)

 ## Features